 New WiFi technology

-The upgraded network will deliver the performance required for all devices to access an HD video stream even in densely populated settings, such as classrooms and auditoriums.
+The new WiFi 6E technology will deliver the performance required for all devices to access an HD video stream even in densely populated settings, such as classrooms and auditoriums.
 The increased performance will significantly reduce lag experienced when using real-time applications, including video conferencing and video games.
 Most devices will no longer need a wired connection after the upgrade.
-(Wired connections are recommended for research computing requiring large bandwidth.)
+Wired connections are recommended for research computing requiring large bandwidth.

 The project will upgrade residential buildings as much as possible before the academic year starts, and will continue through the fall term with academic and administrative buildings following.
 This timeline provides the highest quality service to the largest number of people while also reducing security risks, minimizing university business disruptions, and reducing the total cost of installation.

 Each location will typically be upgraded in one day.
 More information will be shared about outage expectations and other aspects of the upgrade.

 Most devices will not need to use an Ethernet cable to connect to the network with the upgraded performance.

 With support from the President’s Office, Provost’s Office, and other key leaders, ITS secured capital funds to upgrade the UM-Ann Arbor network.
 UM-Dearborn provided additional funds to upgrade indoor and outdoor WiFi across their campus.

 Units will not incur additional costs to upgrade the network in their buildings.
 Although, the project team will ask for assistance from units when crews are onsite for the pre-site survey, upgrade, and post-site survey.
 The contractors need an escort to provide access to every room in the building.
 The project will first schedule upgrades in the buildings that are able to provide this support.

 However, if you have questions regarding cosmetics for the WiFi Access Points (APs) in your building, please contact [email protected].